|A BRAWL AT NIGHTCLUB SATURN

 The guest is signified by the 7th house.
 Pisces on the cusp describes his drunken state, and the 29th degree aligns with the fixed star Scheat, making it angular in the chart opposing the Asc and squaring the MC/IC axis.
 Scheat has a pretty lousy reputation, is of a Saturnian nature, and often drags people into catastrophes.
 The police probably threw the 26 year old into prison on looks alone!!

 The natural ruler of Pisces and Aries, Jupiter and Mars, must be studied.
 As co-rulers of the 7th, they are indicators of the guest.
 The Martian chart contacts from the 10th shows the guest getting into a public commotion and brawl with the doorman.
 Trouble must have commenced as the Moons South Node culminated at about 1.05 a.m.
 Mars in Cancer makes emotions and defensive instincts run high; with Mars intercepted the guest probably felt "boxed-in", but Mars in his correct halb reduces his evil intentions.
 His Piscean intoxication probably left the guest quite out of balance; Jupiter in Libra.
 But Jupiter is in a peaceful sign, sometimes known as Lazy Libra, or the sign of rest.
 To press the point the guest had also been sleeping.
-Jupiter is in his own face, signifying someone at the point of being turned out but who makes effort to stay in dignity.
+Jupiter is in his own face, (Jupiter is not in his face, but does have a face in Libra), signifying someone at the point of being turned out but who makes effort to stay in dignity.
 Since Jupiter is in the 1st house of the doorman and in his own hayiz, and in a fortunate sign, disposing the Sun and the Northern Node, all this lead me to favour the position and judge that the guest would not have damaged Mikalsen.

 The Moon is also lady of the planetary hour.
 She relates to the Virgo Ascendant by triplicity, proving the chart radical.
 This combination will generally provide protection or an order of affairs, as would be the case if the 26 year old did not commit the assault.
 Notice that Virgo rules health and the lady of the hour, the Moon, rules the body functions.
 The Ascendant is close the degree of Venus' fall at 27 Virgo (I give a 2-3 degrees orb for such sensitive points), so the doorman was definitely taken unwell.
 The ruler of Libra in Capricorn in the 4rth signifies his collapse or fall.